mLamneck/SDDS/readme.md

        ```t 0 [{"type":66,"opt":0,"name":"led","value":[{"type":49,"opt":0,"name":"ledSwitch","value":"OFF","enums":["OFF","ON"]},...```

       Without specifying a path after the ```T```, you get the whole data structure.
 You can also ask more specifically, i.e., ```T led```, which will give you the description of the component we've created.
+You can also specify an arbitrary number after the `T`, i.e., `T 88 led`, if you want to do multiple without waiting for the individual responses.
+If you do not specify a number, you will find a `0` in the response like in the above example.

 #### Subscribe to change notification

 4. Send the command ```L 1 led```.
    * This command is used to subscribe to the LED structure, so that whenever a value changes, we get a notification in the serial console.
+If you wonder about the "parameter" `1`, it is an arbitrary number that will be in the same place in the response to associate it with the request.
+You need this if you subscribe to multiple structures at the same time in order to read the data in the right struct when processing the response.
 The initial response contains basically all values from our `Tled` structure:

      ```l 1 0 ["OFF","OFF",500,500]```